-Snyk tests the images you’ve imported (referred to as `projects`) for any known security vulnerabilities, testing them at a frequency you control and alerts you when new issues are detected.
+Snyk tests the images you have imported (Projects) for any known security vulnerabilities, testing them at a frequency you control, and alerts you when new issues are detected.

-To set up Nexus integration in Snyk and start managing image vulnerabilities:
+This page explains how to set up Nexus Container Registry integration in Snyk and start managing image vulnerabilities.

-You must be an administrator for the organization you're configuring in Snyk.
+You must be an administrator for the Organization you are configuring in Snyk.

 Snyk needs user credentials to integrate with Nexus and does not support Nexus when configured for single sign-on (SSO).

 In your Snyk account, navigate to Integrations from the menu bar at the top.
 Under the Container registries section, find the Nexus option and click it.

 In the Account credentials section, enter your Nexus username and password login credentials.
 In the container registry name, fill in the full URL to the registry you want to integrate with.